-Value for Money: For as long as I’ve been writing this blog, I’ve sung the praises of blended malts as great value purchases.
-This limited edition Epicurean is no exception and anyone who stills see’s the word ‘blended’ as some kind of insult, is missing out on some absolutely astonishing drams.
+Thoughts: For as long as I’ve been writing this blog, I’ve sung the praises of blended malts as great value purchases.
+This limited edition Epicurean is no exception and anyone who stills sees the word ‘blended’ as some kind of insult, is missing out on some absolutely astonishing drams.

 Scallywag 10 Year Old 100% Sherry Cask Matured

 Scallywag represents the Speyside region within the Remarkable Regional Malts range and for my money, offers some of the best bang for your buck on the market today.
 With this limited edition version however, Douglas Laing have cranked things up a notch by using 10 year old spirit matured exclusively in ex-sherry casks.

 Bottled at 46% alcohol by volume, Scallywag 10 year old retails in the UK for around £50 a bottle.